Bass Fishing Quality (BAIT Reports)

-- Bankhead was the top lake in the overall quality indicator rankings.
+- Wheeler was the top lake in the overall quality indicator rankings.

-- Bankhead, Wheeler, Pickwick, Aliceville, and Warrior were the top five lakes in the overall quality indicator rankings.
+- Wheeler, Millers Ferry, Wilson, Demopolis, and Pickwick were the top five lakes in the overall quality indicator rankings.

-- Guntersville, Bankhead, Pickwick, Wheeler, and Eufaula were the top five big bass lakes in Alabama.
+- Guntersville, Wilson, Wheeler, Pickwick, and Demopolis were the top five big bass lakes in Alabama.